swarm-chain/aistudio/README.md

 ## Important Note

-This solution provides an open-source platform for building AI applications.
-If you require an on-premise solution, customization, or a secure app without third-party APIs, please contact us at **info@swarmchain.org**.
-We can assist you with setup and provide tailored solutions to meet your needs.
+**Swarm AI Studio** is an AI agent application designed to handle real-time interactions through phone calls, web-based voice user interfaces (VUI), and SIP capabilities.
+This open-source platform allows you to create advanced AI-driven communication systems.
+If you need an on-premise solution, customization, or a secure app setup without third-party APIs, please contact us at **info@swarmchain.org**.
+We are available to assist with setup and provide tailored solutions to meet your requirements.

 ---
 ![Swarm AI Studio Introduction](docs/intro.gif)